gravyboat/bulkeats/content/Meals/chickenfajitas.rst

 ===============
 :date: 2017-02-14
 :tags: meals, leftovers
-:summary: They're chicken fajitas and they taste good.
 :image: chickenfajitas.jpg

 Chicken fajitas are an easy meal you can add calories on to with minimal work.